mayurkale22/opencensus-node/tutorials/lesson01/README.md

 A trace is a [directed acyclic graph](https://en.wikipedia.org/wiki/Directed_acyclic_graph) of spans.
 A span represents a single operation in a trace.
 A span could be representative of an HTTP request, a remote procedure call (RPC), a database query, or even the path that a code takes in user code, etc. The more info on Span available at [here](https://opencensus.io/tracing/span/).

 Let's create a trace that consists of just a single span.
-To start a trace, you first need to get a reference to the `Tracer`.
+To start a custom trace, you first need to get a reference to the `Tracer`.
 We can use a global instance returned by `tracing.start().tracer`.
-The object returned by start() may be used to create custom trace spans.

 ```javascript
 const tracing = require('@opencensus/nodejs');